thesixmax/polygoneR/README.md

 # **polygone:** manipulate polygon and linestring data in R

-This package is an extension of [`sf`](https://github.com/r-spatial/sf) and [`lwgeom`](https://github.com/r-spatial/lwgeom) for spatial analysis in R. The aim is to simplify common tasks carried out on spatial data such as computing contiguities, determine leaf nodes and conditional merging of polygons.
+This package is collection of helper functions and new tools built on [`sf`](https://github.com/r-spatial/sf) for spatial analysis in R. The aim is to simplify common tasks carried out on spatial data such as computing angles, leaf nodes and lines to nearest node.

 ## Installation

-This package depends on the spatial packages [`sf`](https://github.com/r-spatial/sf) and [`lwgeom`](https://github.com/r-spatial/lwgeom).
-Additionally, [`future.apply`](https://github.com/HenrikBengtsson/future.apply) is optional for processing certain functions in parallel.
-It is recommended to install these packages first.
+This package depends on the spatial package [`sf`](https://github.com/r-spatial/sf).
+It is recommended to install this package first.

 Execute the following to install the latest available version of `polygone`: